jianninapinto/DataCamp/intermediate-sql.md

 GROUP BY country;
 ```

-# 2.Short and Simple Subqueries
+# 2. Short and Simple Subqueries

 **</> Filtering using scalar subqueries**